bismahumanyun/SOLID-Principles-DocumentManagementSystem/README.md

-# SOLID Document Management System
+# SOLID Principles - Document Management System

 A practical demonstration of SOLID principles in C# .NET, implemented as a console application for document processing.
 [SOLID Principles]